 Students benefit from a balance between academic and hands-on experiences.
 Part-time options are available as well.
-Participating in the Massage program full-time requires the student to attend 15 On-Site Learning (OSL) Weekends with On-Line Learning (OLL) between the weekends.
+Participating in the Massage program fulltime requires the student to attend 15 On-Site Learning (OSL) Weekends with On-Line Learning (OLL) between the weekends.

 These weekends are scheduled from 9:00 a.m. to 5:00 p.m. on Saturday and from 9:00 a.m. to 4:00 p.m. on Sunday.
 Orientation is on Friday, before the first intensive from 1:00 p.m. to 6:00 p.m.
-Students must be available for approximately 20 to 30 weekly online + onsite studies.
+Students must be available for approximately 20+ hours weekly online and onsite studies.